BigPolarBear1/factorization/README.md

 Additionally cuda support must be enabled.
 I did this on wsl2 (easy to setup), since it gets a lot harder to access the GPU on a virtual machine.

+This was an attempt at finding smooths with similar factorization using an SIQS variant.
+By using quadratic coefficients.
+But it didnt end up working as I had hoped so I abondoned this approach, but perhaps someone will get some use out of it.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12